bringauto/fleet-protocol/README.md

 TARGET_LINK_LIBRARIES(<target> PUBLIC fleet-protocol-interface::fleet-protocol-interface)
 ```

 This will link all interfaces.
-If you want to link only specific interface, use the interfaces from the list below:
+If you want to only link a specific interface, chose from the interfaces listed below:

 * fleet-protocol-interface::common-headers-interface
 * fleet-protocol-interface::internal-client-interface